Enterprise leaders today are faced with a unique and growing challenge around building and teaching to employees within their organizations.

 Front-line associates also go through soft skills training in VR to experience challenging situations with customers.
 These modules often recreate actual interactions that have happened, so that associates get to practice handling them even before they’re ever on the job.

 Feedback is critical to effective coaching, healthy teams, and strong company culture.
 But do your employees and managers know the proper techniques for giving feedback?
-Whether you have an organizational methodology or use industry best practices, VR training is designed to simulate feedback conversations designed for learning, practice, and evaluation.
+Whether you have an organizational methodology or use industry best practices, VR training in the workplace is designed to simulate feedback conversations designed for learning, practice, and evaluation.

 DDI, in partnership with Strivr, offers Immersive Learning as part of its leadership training.
 In one module, learners sit across from a direct-report who is struggling to work effectively with a colleague.
 They are guided through the feedback session in VR, which is recording their speech, as well as head and hand movements.
 Then, learners have an opportunity to watch and listen to themselves for self-evaluation, an important tactic for long-term retention of the material.